When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Xbox controller

-The console generation cycle isn’t fixed, but with eight years between the Xbox 360 and Xbox One, then a jump of another seven to the 2020 launch of the Xbox Series consoles.
-We’re looking at a bit of a wait for the next complete referesh.
+The console generation cycle isn’t fixed, but there was eight years between the Xbox 360 and Xbox One.
+After that, there was a jump of another seven to the 2020 launch of the Xbox Series consoles.
+It doesn’t seem like there will be quite as long a wait this time.

 Next-gen Xbox: what we want to see